 Our Verdict · Travel Insurance

-Our opinion on Chase Ink Business Unlimited Travel Insurance
+Our take on travel insurance for the Chase Ink Business Unlimited

 Primary CDW for business.
 Trip delay at 12 hours.
 That is what this $0 card brings to business travelers.
 The chase ink unlimited benefits get highlighted for cashback, but the insurance profile has two genuine strengths: primary rental car coverage for commercial trips and a $10,000 purchase protection limit that most premium consumer cards cannot match.
 The travel gaps are real.
 No trip cancellation, no emergency medical abroad, no evacuation.
 If your flight home gets stuck for 12 hours, the $500 trip delay kicks in.
 If you get seriously ill abroad, it does not.